Skip to content

 Use reviews carefully

 Reviews are useful, but they need context.
-A repairer with fewer reviews may still be a good local option, especially in smaller suburbs.
+A repairer with fewer reviews can still be a good local option, especially in smaller suburbs.
 A very high rating is more useful when recent reviews mention the same type of work you need, such as MacBook batteries, gaming PC diagnostics, business support or data recovery.

 Do not rely on rating alone for urgent or sensitive jobs.
 If your device contains business records, family photos, tax files or school assignments, ask about backups and data handling before discussing cosmetic repairs or upgrades.